rf5860/Bash-and-Friends/doc/grep.md

 # Grep

 Grep is based on [Regular Expressions](http://en.wikipedia.org/wiki/Regular_expression).
+Don't be scared away by the occassionaly dense or theoretical texts!

 ## Regular Expressions

+These pop up in a lot of programs.
+Eclipse, Notepad++, Vi, Emacs, Git, etc...

+They're basically a way of matching texts that match some regular pattern.

+### Examples

 ## Common Flags